 Social Anxiety Tics

-It is important to note that tics related to social anxiety can have a major impact on self-esteem, so it is essential to seek help from a mental health professional in order to reduce the symptoms and restore healthy functioning.
-Therapy and medication are two common forms of treatment for social anxiety, and can be combined to achieve the best results.
+It is important to note that tics related to social anxiety can have a major impact on self-esteem.
+So it is essential to seek help from a mental health professional.
+In order to reduce the symptoms and restore healthy functioning.
+Therapy and medication are two common forms of treatment for social anxiety.
+It can be combined to achieve the best results.
 Cognitive behavioral therapy specifically has been shown to be especially effective in managing symptoms of social anxiety, including tics.
 It is important for anyone experiencing social anxiety-related tics to know that help is available and that these symptoms do not have to define them.
 With the right treatment plan, they can be managed and lead to a more fulfilling life.

 Common Stress and Anxiety Tics